These roasted Brussels Sprouts with Bacon are a delicious, easy side dish that is sure to convert any Brussels sprout hater you know.

 - 1½ lbs Brussels Sprouts, trimmed and halved

 - 1 tbsp olive oil

-- Clean and trim outer leaves from Brussels sprouts and cut in half
+- Rinse and trim outer leaves from Brussels sprouts, then trim the stem and cut in half

-- Cut bacon into 1 inch pieces and sprinkle around you Brussels sprouts.
+- Cut bacon into 1-inch pieces and sprinkle around the Brussels sprouts.

-- Bake for 20 minutes until Brussels sprouts are tender and browned and bacon is crispy.
+- Bake for 20 minutes until Brussels sprouts are tender and browned and the bacon is crispy.